 If we think about the analogy above, you can see how the OKR is broken down into logical steps.
 The Frosted Frenchman wants to be known for having the best croissants in Australia (Objective), so what do they do?
 They need certain things to happen, like winning gold medals (Key Results).
 Finally, what do they need to do to win the gold medals?
 (Initiatives).

-Let’s show an example of what this could look like for an HR/people and culture manager:
+Let’s show an example of what an employee engagement OKR could look like for an HR/people and culture manager:

 Objective: Improve Employee Engagement